jcerexhe/inventory_management/README.md

 - Scheduled email reminders to do an inventory check
 - Automatically measure month-to-month fluctuation in stock quantity
 - Automatically suggest price by markup ratio
+- Settings panel to change logo etc for white labelling